 Only ten of the countries included in the third Southern and Eastern Africa Consortium for Monitoring Educational Quality research project had reliable and recent data on school attendance: Kenya, Lesotho, Malawi, Namibia, Swaziland, Tanzania, Uganda, Zambia, Zimbabwe and South Africa.

 Taking enrolment into account, South Africa still performs badly.
 Only 71.2% of children that should be in grade six are literate.
 It is ranked sixth out of the ten countries, behind Swaziland, Kenya, Tanzania, Namibia, and Zimbabwe.
 Zambia is ranked last and only 49.3% of children that should be in grade six there are considered literate.

-Does South Africa spend the most on primary education?
+Does SA spend the most on primary education?

 Botha’s second claim was that South Africa has the highest per capita education expenditure in Africa.
 The 2010 Education for All Global Monitoring Report provides data on countries’ expenditure on primary education per pupil.